pengowray/TimeSpanParser/README.md

 `TimeSpanParser.Parse("2h10m58s")` == `TimeSpanParser.Parse("2:10:58")` == `TimeSpanParser.Parse("2 hours, 10 minutes 58 seconds")`

-See [QuickGuide.cs](https://github.com/quole/TimeSpanParser/blob/master/TimeParser.Tests/QuickGuide.cs) for more examples and options.
-This is like a tutorial in UnitTest format, to be sure the examples are typo free.

-See [WildTests.cs](https://github.com/quole/TimeSpanParser/blob/master/TimeParser.Tests/WildTests.cs) for examples of timespans found in the wild for more odd examples.

 **Features**
 * Does flexible user input for timespan (duration) parsing.
 * Accepts expressions like "1h30m" or "1:30:00" or "1 hour 30 minutes"